timmyjr11/FTC-Freight-Frenzy-2021-2022/README.md

 ## NOTICE

-This repository is NOT the offical FTC SDK for the 2021 - 2022 season, this is for FTC Team 14436, Roaring Robotics.
+This repository is NOT the official FTC SDK for the 2021 - 2022 season, this is for FTC Team 14436, Roaring Robotics.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.